kmlingaudhaya/Mars-Task-2/README.md

 To execute this, I have imported the matplotlib library.

+In the line,

-In the line height, width, _ = labrat.shape, the .shape attribute of the labrat matrix returns a tuple representing the shape or dimensions of the matrix.
+    height, width, _ = labrat.shape
+the .shape attribute of the labrat matrix returns a tuple representing the shape or dimensions of the matrix.
 The tuple contains three values:

 height: This corresponds to the height of the image, representing the number of rows in the matrix.